rccordell/s19tot/pages/schedule.md

 {% include alert warning='These orange alert boxes signal an assignment due date.' %}

 {% include alert info='These information boxes signal an in-class lab that we will work on together.
 As the semester progresses I will add links to the lab assignments to these boxes.
-Your fieldbook reports are due within a week of a lab session, or the final lab session for those which extend through multiple class sessions, as indicated by the presence of letters (e.g. 5a and 5b).' %}
+Your fieldbook reports are due within a week of a given lab session).' %}

 -----